 - Skilhunt H04 - the popular version has a honeycomb TIR optic for a diffuse beam pattern.
 A reflector for more throw and a version with a reflector and a flip-out diffuser are available.
 Uses a timed stepdown.
 Available in neutral white.
 Magnetic tailcap.
 These now offer a high-CRI LH351D option, making it considerably more competitive. $44, or $52 for the RC version with magnetic charging.
 Battery not included by default, but Skilhunt and dealers usually add one for less than $10.

 - Sofirn SP40 (with LH351D) - high CRI, USB charging, a choice of color temperatures and a battery included for the price is pretty compelling.
-The other options have advantages, but you'll pay for them. $35
+There's even an 18350 tube to make it smaller, but only the 18650 battery is included.
+The -A model uses a TIR optic, but a lack of reviews has me holding off on recommending that yet.
+The other options on the list have advantages, but you'll pay for them. $36

 - Zebralight H600Fd IV - very compact, neutral white, great efficiency, well-regarded user interface, boost driver.
 What's not to love?
 The pocket clip isn't so good.
 90+ CRI, a frosted lens for a more diffuse beam and a slightly cooler neutral tint that's a close match for the midday sun.
 H600d for non-frosted and a little more throw. $89

 - Zebralight H600Fc IV - the H600Fd, but with warmer tint, like the late afternoon sun. $89